SarveshKrishnaAK/EI/Exercise-1/README.md

-*This is a part of a placement drive that demonstrates real-world backend design for EdTech platforms.*
+*This is a part of a placement drive that demonstrates my understanding of real-world use cases involving six design patterns.*

 ---